-2. Investment flows with reliable, high quality ESG data using strong internal controls.
+internal controls.

 ESG reporting frameworks and audits can’t always ensure that a company is using high quality data.
 For instance, audits can improve the quality of reported information, but they still require reliable internal data to establish a reliable audit trail.
 The lack of quality internal information contributes to the high frequency of “limited assurance” audits in publicly available ESG reports.
 Likewise, any ESG reporting framework and standard-setting body must ultimately rely on companies to measure and report their data accurately.
 Since many companies lack strong internal control systems, they aren’t able to generate high-quality ESG data.
 (Internal controls refers to the processes providing reasonable assurance that the reported metrics and numbers are correct.)
 When the ESG process is done right, it drives better, trustworthy ESG data, which then equates to better investment outcomes, helps manage risk exposure, and affects a company’s bottom line and reputation directly.

 3. Prepare for unified reporting standards set forth by regulatory bodies.

 Even though the exact form of a unified ESG disclosure standard is still unknown, be prepared to respond to regulation or market pressure, whether or not you voluntarily disclose your social or environmental metrics and goals.
 Otherwise, you may miss an important opportunity to attract the right investors who expect high-quality ESG data.

 Gone are the days of collecting data only to produce a glossy annual report.
 Reclaim your time by automating your ESG reporting processes that focus instead on actionable insights from your own company’s data.
 Our data team works alongside yours to develop sustainability strategy and quantitative targets that are informed by a robust understanding of your current performance.
 Activate your data’s potential.
-Contact us today to get started on your next ESG project.
+Contact us today to start on your next ESG project.

-It now runs as follows.